Advocacy group hails passage of eyewitness expert bill

 NEW ORLEANS (AP) — Criminal justice advocates are applauding passage of legislation allowing experts on eyewitness identification to testify in some Louisiana criminal cases.

-The measure was awaiting action in Baton Rouge Wednesday by Gov. John Bel Edwards.
-It won final passage in the House with a 103-0 vote Monday.
-Earlier, the Senate had approved it 37-0.
+The measure is awaiting Gov. John Bel Edwards' signature.
+He is expected to sign it.

+The bill won final passage in the House on Monday by a vote of 103-0.
+The Senate had approved it earlier by a vote of 37-0.

+The bill states that experts on memory and eyewitness identification can testify in criminal trials when there is no physical or scientific evidence that corroborates an eyewitness's identification of a defendant.

 Among those praising the legislation was Wilbert Jones.
-Jones was exonerated last year after 46 years of imprisonment for a rape conviction based on identification from a single, uncertain eyewitness.
+Jones was exonerated last year after 46 years of imprisonment for a rape conviction based on identification from a single eyewitness.
+Innocence Project New Orleans, or IPNO, which took up Jones' case in 2001, said the victim had told police she was not 100 percent certain when she picked Jones from a lineup months after the crime.

+"If an expert could have educated my jury, I may not have been wrongly convicted," Jones said in an IPNO news release.
+"This law will help prevent other innocent people from experiencing what happened to me."

+IPNO said the expert testimony bill builds on a 2018 law requiring police to use scientifically based best practices in using eyewitness identifications.